graphql/graphql-spec/spec/Section 3 -- Type System.md

 }

 """
-Root type for all your query operations
+Type of the root selection set for all query operations
 """
 type Query {
   """